 On a cool wet morning in March, we ventured out to a favorite park with a tube of bubbles in hand; the playground equipment would be too wet to be fun.
-Our eldest daughter, Hazel, staked out the perfect spot to blow bubbles for her and her sister... near the water, amidst a daffodil garden.
+Our eldest daughter, Hazel, staked out the perfect spot to blow bubbles for her and her sister... near the water amidst a daffodil garden.

 As each bubble formed, instead of quickly chasing after the perfectly formed spheres as they usually do, my daughters barely moved their feet.
 Each bubble seemed to float down like a light feather with no wind to carry it, dropping down onto, and into, the garden one by one without popping.
-They settled onto the dirt with spheres fully in-tact and onto leaves and flower petals creating new forms upon contact.
+They settled onto the dirt with spheres fully intact and onto leaves and flower petals creating new forms upon contact.
 Some even landed on Hazel’s hair.

 It felt magical as we stood in our newly created bubble garden.
 As the girls continued to play, I found myself completely mesmerized.
 Never had I experienced bubbles keeping their form this long or becoming one with the surface they happened to land on.
 I squatted down to make closer observations, noticing the thin soap film move in ways that looked like Jupiter’s atmosphere, the light deflections and patterns created with each internal movement and change in my vantage point.
 I’ll say it again — I was mesmerized.

-I’m thankful that I get to experience the world anew through and with my children but we are always capable of seeing and experiencing our world as nature prefers it.
+I’m thankful that I get to experience the world anew through and with my children, but we are always capable of seeing and experiencing our world as nature prefers it.
 Simple effortless pleasures, simple moments of gratitude, simple observations, and simple actions that feel (and can be) extraordinary.
-Our simple morning outing and bubble garden discovery reaffirmed that experiencing the magic that surrounds us is simply possible anytime, anywhere.
+Our simple morning outing and bubble garden discovery reaffirmed that experiencing the magic that surrounds us is possible anytime, anywhere.